alinex/node-alinex/src/doc/filestructure.md

 More details about some sections
 -------------------------------------------------

-### `var` folder
+### var folder

-The var folder contains everything that may be changed for the individual installation.
+The var folder contains everything that may be changed for the individual installations.

-It contains the three subfolders:
+It contains the three sub folders:

 - `src` - the source files which will change with each update
-- `local` - local maybe changed files or links to the sources
+- `local` - local maybe changed files
 - `lib` - linked or compiled files from source overridden by local

-Within these three directories you will find the following structure:
+Within these three directories you will find the following possible structure:

     config
     template
       <theme>
     static
     ...

+???

+For the configurations the `src` file should be loaded and merged with the `local` changes which overwrites the `src`.

+Templates and statics will be compiled from `local` or `src` to lib.